 Have you ever realised New Caledonia is Australia’s closest neighbour on the East Coast?
 In just a couple of hours from Brisbane, you can land close to Paradise in Noumea, the capital of the World’s largest lagoon.
 But don’t stop there.
 New Caledonia has more to offer than just Noumea.
-I’ve travelled a few time to this jewel and put together this resource to help you plan your travel to New Caledonia: things to do, tips and itinerary ideas.
+I’ve travelled a few time to this jewel and put together this resource to help you plan for your trip to New Caledonia: things to do, tips and itinerary ideas.

 Each time we travelled to New Caledonia, we were blown away by the beauty of the landscape.
-We were also touched by great human encounters and the kindness of local people we met.
+We were also touched by great human encounters and the kindness of the local people we met.
 There are many things to do in New Caledonia and travel planning is not always easy.

 New Caledonia Things to Do #1: How to choose which island to visit

 The first step to find things to do in New Caledonia is to answer this question: how many islands do you plan to visit?